dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 ## Create the repository and pipeline

-The Azure Developer CLI enables you to automatically create CICd pipelines with the correct configurations and permissions to provision and deploy resources to Azure. `azd` can also help you create a GitHub repository for you app, if it doesn't exist already.
+The Azure Developer CLI enables you to automatically create CICD pipelines with the correct configurations and permissions to provision and deploy resources to Azure. `azd` can also help you create a GitHub repository for you app, if it doesn't exist already.

 1. Run the `azd pipeline config` command to configure your deployment pipeline and securely connect it to Azure: